brandboat/harvester-terraform-example/README.md

 # harvester-terraform-example

-And example demonstrate how to create a vm in harvester cluster through terraform
+An example demonstrate how to create a vm in harvester cluster through terraform

 ```
 terraform init